 - meet the academic standards required in the selected trade

 - be responsible for his / her own transportation

 - be willing to commit two or more years to completion of the apprenticeship after secondary school graduation

-- have identified at least one appropriate and acceptable employer who has agreed in principle to hiring the student as a secondary school apprentice
+- have identified at least one appropriate and acceptable employer who has agreed in principle to hiring the student as a Youth Work in Trades Apprentice.

 How can someone apply?

 Interested students can obtain a registration package and general information about the apprenticeship program from the Career Education Advisor in the Career Centre at their home school, or contact, Tracey Wispinski the Burnaby District Youth Work in Trades Teacher.
 Two other valuable sources of information are the school counsellor and the ITA web site (https://youth.itabc.ca/) Students should discuss the application package with their parent(s) / guardian(s).
 Completed applications, as well as other documents in the package, should be returned to Tracey.Wispinski@BurnabySchools.ca 778-918-0514